Creating a single source of truth for their data and aggregating across many silos to open a digital front door that puts the person at the center

 “We’re working with a digital front door, and we want the patient experience to be phenomenal,” said Kim Chaundy, associate vice president of applications and interoperability at Geisinger.
 “When someone comes into the organization, we know the person and we know all the attributes that are tied to that person.
 We’re making sure that they feel that they’re heard, they’re part of it, they get access to all their data, and they understand where their data lies.”

 Gaining this level of understanding is complex, especially for a health system that also includes a health plan, education system, and pharmacies.
 Complicating matters, Geisinger has grown rapidly by acquiring other area hospitals.

-Geisinger has grown substantially and rapidly by acquiring other area hospitals.
-To unify EMRs and streamline care coordination throughout the Geisinger network, each hospital that comes onboard and all its physician practices switch to an Epic EHR system.
+To unify EHRs and streamline care coordination throughout the Geisinger network, each hospital that comes onboard and all its physician practices migrate to an Epic EHR system.

 Yet healthcare data increasingly exists outside the EHR.
 Geisinger integrates with many systems outside its EHR, including Salesforce and KeyHIE.
 They operate in a complex technical environment with more than 750 applications in use.

 Introducing data from external systems reinforced the need to have a single source of accurate and reliable data to support their digital front door initiative — One Geisinger.